Skip to content

 Configuring the K8s secret and storage class

-In order to use this driver, create the relevant storage classes and secrets using the OpenShift CLI, by followinig the below section:
+In order to use this driver, create the relevant storage classes and secrets using the OpenShift CLI, by following the below section:

-1. Create a secret yaml file like the below example and apply (oc -n openshift-cluster-csi-drivers apply -f <filename>).
+1. Depending on the mode of interaction of the CSI Driver(Interacting with PC or PE), create a secret yaml file like the below example and apply (oc -n openshift-cluster-csi-drivers apply -f <filename>).

 apiVersion: v1